 Apple really likes making smaller, slightly more affordable versions of its products ā so why not a smaller HomePod?
 Think about it: a $50 Apple speaker that could outperform the Echo Dot and Google Nest Mini on sound.
 Moreover, every iPhone owner could interact directly via Siri, rather than having to open an app.

 Ok, maybe we're being slightly optimistic here.
 A $50 smart speaker doesn't feel very Apple, even if we can see its competitive advantage.
 Maybe just a slightly smaller HomePod for, oh, $100?

 Reports claim that Apple is at least working on a cheaper version of the HomePod, one that will reduce the number of tweeters down to two (from the current seven) in order to cut back on cost.
-That speaker is rumored to touch down in 2020.
+That speaker is rumored to touch down this year.